 Risk Likelihood Consequence Rating Action/Strategy

 The Annual Unlikely Major Medium Ensure the

-Financial Annual

-Report is not Financial Report
+Financial Report is Annual

-sent to the is prepared,
+not sent to the Financial

+Local Government Report is

+Department within prepared,

-Local presented and
+the stipulated 30 presented and

-Government received in time
+days from receipt received in time

-Department to meet the
+of the auditor's to meet the

-within the legislative
+report. legislative

-stipulated 30 requirements.
+requirements.

-days from

-receipt of the

-auditor's

-report.

-22. The 2013/14 Annual Financial Statement include:

-- Statement by the Chief Executive Officer

-- Statement of Comprehensive Income by Nature and Type

-- Statement of Comprehensive Income by Program

-- Statement on Financial Position

-- Statement of Changes in Equity
+- 22. The 2013/14 Annual Financial Statement include: - Statement by the Chief Executive Officer - Statement of Comprehensive Income by Nature and Type - Statement of Comprehensive Income by Program - Statement on Financial Position - Statement of Changes in Equity

-- Cash Flow Statement

-- Rate Setting Statement

-- Notes to and forming part of the Financial Report

-- Independent Auditor Report

-- Supplementary Ratio Information

-- 23. Regulation 51 of the Local Government (Financial Management) Regulations 1996 requires the CEO to provide a copy of the Annual Financial Report to the Department of Local Government and Communities within 30 days of the receipt by the auditor's report on that financial report.
+- Cash Flow Statement - Rate Setting Statement - Notes to and forming part of the Financial Report - Independent Auditor Report - Supplementary Ratio Information - 23.
+Regulation 51 of the Local Government (Financial Management) Regulations1996 requires the CEO to provide a copy of the Annual Financial Report to the Department of Local Government and Communities within 30 days of the receipt by the auditor's report on that financial report.